Truganini: Oyster Cove

-The prospect that the Aboriginal population of Tasmania would soon become "extinct" triggered a wave of interest in the survivors at Oyster Cove, with museums and collectors beginning to gather artefacts and human remains from the settlement.
-Truganini's only remaining friend and clanswoman, Dray, died in 1861, leaving Truganini alone in her rundown hut while Lanne was absent on whaling expeditions.
-She and the other survivors had become a curiosity for the settler population and were frequently photographed in studios both in Hobart and at Oyster Cove.
-In 1868 Truganini and Lanne, who was christened "King Billy", were presented to the Duke of Edinburgh.
+The prospect that the Aboriginal population of Tasmania would soon become "extinct" triggered a wave of scientific interest in the survivors at Oyster Cove.
+Museums and collectors began to gather artefacts and human remains from the settlement.
+Truganini's only remaining friend and clanswoman, Dray, died in 1861, leaving Truganini alone in her hut while Lanne was absent on whaling expeditions.
+She and the other survivors had become curiosities for the settler population and were frequently photographed in studios in Hobart and Oyster Cove.
+In 1868 Truganini and Lanne were presented to the Duke of Edinburgh.

-Lanne died on 3 March 1869.
+Lanne, who was understood to be the last surviving male Aboriginal Tasmanian, died on 3 March 1869.
 Amid a dispute over who should take possession of his body, his remains were mutilated and plundered by members of the Royal Society who wished to secure his skeleton for their collection.
-Truganini, now labelled the last "full-blooded" Aboriginal Tasmanian, became the subject of even greater curiosity.
+Truganini, who was labelled the last "full-blooded" Aboriginal Tasmanian following his death, became the subject of even greater scientific curiosity.
 Disturbed by the treatment of Lanne's body, she begged a minister with whom she had developed a friendship to ensure that she would be buried at sea and that the museum collectors would not steal her body.

 Death

 In 1872, with Truganini the only Aboriginal Tasmanian left living at Oyster Cove, it was decided that the land and buildings would be sold.
-Truganini was moved to Hobart to live in the family home of the last superintendent of the Oyster Cove station.
-After Dandridge's death in 1874, she continued to be cared for by his widow.
-Widely labelled the "last Tasmanian", Truganini became an object of fascination for the residents of Hobart and received frequent visits from scientists and photographers in her final years.
-She fell into a coma on 4 May 1876, and died on 8 May.
+Truganini was moved to Hobart to live in the Dandridge family home.
+After Dandridge's death in 1874, she continued to be cared for by his widow, and in 1875 the Tasmanian government agreed to employ a nurse for her after she contracted bronchitis.
+Truganini fascinated Hobart's residents and received frequent visits from scientists and photographers in her final years.
+She begged her doctor to ensure that she would be buried "behind the mountains" and that her body would not be mutilated by scientists.
+Truganini fell into a coma on 4 May 1876, and died on 8 May.